This preschool in Alaska changed lives for parents and kids alike. Why did it have to close?

 Specifically, there are not enough of them who want to work at a Head Start.
 Not when they can make more money working at the nearby Target, which hiked its pay during the pandemic.
 And not when, with the same credentials, they can get a better-paying job at the local school district.

-In 2022, nearly a quarter of Head Start teachers left their jobs, some retiring early and others lured away by higher-paying work in retail or at school districts.
+Head Start teachers, 70% of whom hold a bachelor's degree, earn an average of $39,000 a year.
+In 2022, nearly a quarter of them left their jobs, some retiring early and others lured away by higher-paying work in retail or at school districts.

-Without those teachers, the preschools cannot serve as many students.
-It means fewer options for parents who cannot afford child care, and fewer early learning opportunities for children from needy families.
-Between 2013 and 2022, Head Start enrollment fell by nearly 350,000, according to the Annie E. Casey Foundation, in part because of staff shortages.
+Without those teachers, the preschools cannot serve as many students as they once did.
+It means fewer options for parents who want to return to work but cannot afford child care, and fewer early learning opportunities for children from the neediest families.
+In rural communities, Head Start might be the only child care center for working parents.

-In Wasilla, the regional Head Start group decided to raise employee pay to retain staff.
-To do that, it had to close one center.

-“It’s just tragic,” says Mark Lackey, executive director of CCS Early Learning.
-“There’s so many more kids we could be serving.”
+Lackey was hopeful the state would provide some financial relief.
+Lawmakers hiked Head Start funding by $5.2 million in this year’s budget.
+But Alaska Gov. Mike Dunleavy, a Republican, vetoed half the funding increase at the end of June.

 Head Start was there to help all of them.